 - Side effects of chemotherapy or radiation treatments

 - An existing autoimmune disease

 - A prior diagnosis of HIV or AIDS

 We have already discussed how testosterone levels contribute greatly toward a man’s sexual health, which is why it makes sense that low testosterone levels would result in impaired sexual function.

 In addition to a decrease in sexual desire and problems with erectile dysfunction, individuals with Low-T will also often experience:

 There are a wide variety of potential solutions to a person’s low testosterone.
 Dr. Williams will start with a consultation and a blood test to determine the current levels of your testosterone.
 Depending upon the particular patient and their case, natural options such as supplements or a new diet plan may be sufficient in boosting these hormone levels.

 The best way to begin treatment for low testosterone is to see a specialist and to discuss your options with them.
-To schedule an appointment with Dr. Williams, please call our office today at (903) 262-3900.
-We are a short drive from the areas of Longview, Jacksonville, Mineola, Sulphur Springs, Marshall and Kilgore.
+If you are suffering from symptoms commonly associated with low testosterone in the Tyler, TX area, contact urologist R. Clay Williams, D.O. today at (903) 262-3900 or request an appointment through our secure online form.
+We are just a short drive from Longview, Jacksonville, Mineola, Sulphur Springs, Marshall, and Kilgore.